hyZenith/Chai-aur-code-Backend/notes.md

-#Database connection
+# Database connection
  npm i dotenv express  mongoose

 for dotenv
  in package.json "dev": -r dotenv/config --experimental-json-modules

-#custom api and error handling
+# custom api and error handling
+  > async method always return promise , for that .then and .catch used in [index.js]

+    npm i cookie-parser cors
     app.use -->used in the case of middlware
-    npm i cookie-parser cors

  <!--creating asyncHandler in utils folder  -->
  <!-- creating ApiError in utils folder -->

+ # User and video model with hooks and JWT
+  > creating files in models
+        -user.model.js
+        -video.model.js

+   installing npm i mongoose-aggregate-paginate-v2
+     > import mongooseaggregatepaginte
+     then export before the model export installing npm i bcrypt
+      --> bcrypt is a library to help hash passwords installing npm i jsonwebtoken
+     -->for encryption payload(just think as encrypting datas)

+     bcrypt and jsonwebtoken is imported in user.model.js

+# ** directly encryption is not possible , so we have to use some hooks from mongoose